5 notorious compliance issues in the pharmaceutical industry

 Difficult format or language

-SOPs shouldn't be a long, rambling document written in technical language.
-They should be clear, step-by-step instructions which show employees exactly how to complete a task.
+SOPs shouldn’t be a long, rambling document written in technical language.
+They should be clear, step-by-step instructions that show employees exactly how to complete a task.

 21 CFR 211.160(b)

 "Laboratory controls do not include the establishment of scientifically sound and appropriate specifications, standards, sampling plans or test procedures designed to assure that components, drug product containers, closures, in-process materials, labeling or drug products conform to appropriate standards of identity, strength, quality, and purity."

 Pharmaceutical companies received 78 citations for not having scientifically sound laboratory controls last year.
 Scientifically sound laboratory controls provide accurate, trustworthy lab data.

 cGMP for sound lab controls includes:

 - Scientifically sound and appropriate specifications, standards, and test procedures

 - Monitoring the reliability, accuracy, precision, and performance of test procedures and instruments